grafana/metrictank/docs/installation-rpm.md

 * Optional: [statsd](https://github.com/etsy/statsd) or something compatible with it.
 For instrumentation
 * Optional: Kafka, if you want to buffer data in case metrictank goes down.
 Kafka 0.10.0.1 is highly recommended.
   [more info](https://github.com/raintank/metrictank/blob/master/docs/kafka.md)
 * (you can optionally use Elasticsearch for persistence of metrics metadata.
-We recommend using Cassandra instead, much better and easier)
+We recommend Cassandra instead, much better and easier.
+So that's what we'll use here)
   See [metadata](https://github.com/raintank/metrictank/blob/master/docs/metadata.md)

 Note: Cassandra, Elasticsearch, and Kafka require Java.
 We recommend using Oracle Java 8.